Project Acceleration 2021-2022

 For more information or questions, please contact Mr. Joseph Materia at 661-8825 or email@example.com

 Nutley High School participates in the Project Acceleration program.
 This site provides information about the various courses that Nutley High School offers that are aligned with Project Acceleration.
 In order for a course to be approved, both course curriculum and instructor must be approved by the faculty at Seton Hall.
 NHS offers both semester courses and full year courses.
-Registration for fall semester and full year courses ends on October 16, 2020.
-Students can register for spring semester courses in January-February.
+Registration for fall semester and full year courses ends on October 13, 2021.
+Students can register for spring semester courses in January-February (more information provided after the holiday break).

 Below, you will find a list of classes that relate NHS courses/Instructors to Seton Hall courses/credits, as well as a list if of schools that are known to accept project acceleration credits.
 For more information, please visit or contact Mr. Joseph Materia (NHS Vice Principal) at 661-8825 or at firstname.lastname@example.org.